How to Find and Recover Screen Recording on Mac 2025 (Unsaved or Deleted)

 6. Rename the QuickTime recording file, click Save to recover the unsaved QuickTime screen or audio recordings to your Mac.recover unsaved quicktime autosave06

-#2.
-Recover Unsaved QuickTime Screen or Audio Recordings from Temporary Folder
+#5.
+Find Screen Recordings from Temporary Folder

-Another method to recover unsaved QuickTime recordings is using Temporary folders, it is again a matter of luck, but basing on my successful experience to find back my unsaved files before, you are recommended to have a go.
+It is again a matter of luck, but basing on my successful experience to find back my unsaved files before, you are recommended to have a go.

 1. Go to Finder > Application, run Terminal.